-If the association between hearing loss and cognitive decline is causal, it follows that rehabilitation for hearing loss can positively impact cognitive decline.
+If the association between hearing loss and cognitive decline is causal, rehabilitation for hearing loss can positively impact cognitive decline.

 Hearing loss should not be dismissed as a normal part of aging and instead treated for structural changes in the brain.

 What Can We Do to Help Prevent Dementia Cognitive Decline?